ved-rl/pinnforge/README.md

 ## Known Limitations (v0.1.0)

 This is an early release.
-Here's what doesn't work yet:
+Some limitations:

 - **Fourier feature embeddings are implemented but disabled by default.** They currently cause training collapse on test problems (error jumps from 1e-2 to 1.2).
 Help wanted — see [#3](https://github.com/ved-rl/pinnforge/issues/3).
 - **Adaptive loss weighting is implemented but disabled by default.** Same reason.
 - **Adaptive activation (SA-PINN) is disabled by default.** Interacts badly with Fourier features.
 - **Burgers equation validation returns `{}`.** The analytical solution currently in the code is the Heat equation's solution, not Burgers'.
-Burgers has no simple closed-form solution for this initial condition.
+Burgers has no simple solution for this initial condition.
 See [#4](https://github.com/ved-rl/pinnforge/issues/4).
 - **Only 1D problems are supported.** Multi-dimensional PDEs are planned for v0.2.0.
 - **No CLI yet.** Everything is Python-only.

 ## Contributing

-This is a young project and there are several tasks that would help a lot.
+This is a new project and there are several tasks that would help a lot.
 If you're looking for a place to contribute to SciML tooling, this project is a place where help is welcome.

 ### Good First Issues